 Pieter M. O'Leary

-Mr. O'Leary is a graduate of California Western School of Law and represents plaintiffs in legal disputes throughout the state of California.
-While in law school, Mr. O'Leary was a judicial extern to Associate Justice James A. McIntyre of the California Court of Appeal as well as a certified intern with the California Attorney General's Office in the Criminal Division - appeals, writs, and trials section.
+Pieter O'Leary is a graduate of California Western School of Law and represents plaintiffs in legal disputes throughout the state of California.
+While in law school, Pieter was a judicial extern to Associate Justice James A. McIntyre of the California Court of Appeal as well as a certified intern with the California Attorney General's Office in the Criminal Division - appeals, writs, and trials section.
 He is also a graduate of the Citizens’ Academy offered by the San Diego County District Attorney's office in partnership with the San Diego County Sheriff's Department.
-Mr. O'Leary has also volunteered with Volunteers In Parole (VIP Mentors), the Legal Aid Society of San Diego, and other local organizations.
+Pieter has also volunteered with Volunteers In Parole (VIP Mentors), the Legal Aid Society of San Diego, and other local organizations.
 When time permits, he enjoys hiking, swimming, and cycling.
 Appointed Aug.
 24, 2015.

 Mary O'Tousa is a retired corporate executive who led a large benefits consulting practice.
 In addition to her current volunteer work with the Community Review Board, Ms. O'Tousa manages a reading and writing program for a Juvenile Court and Community School, assists with humane education in the San Diego public school system and provides pet-assisted therapy primarily to at-risk juvenile populations.
 She is a graduate of the Citizen's Academy offered by the San Diego County District Attorney's office in partnership with the San Diego County Sheriff's Department.
 Ms. O'Tousa earned her MBA. at the University of Chicago and her BA. at the University of California, Irvine.
 Appointed Aug.
 24, 2015.